langchain4j/langchain4j/docs/docs/integrations/embedding-stores/mongodb-atlas.md

 ## Prerequisites

-You must have an Atlas cluster with either MongoDB version 6.0.11, 7.0.2, or later (including RCs).
+You must have an Atlas cluster that runs one of the following MongoDB versions:

+- 6.0.11
+- 7.0.2
+- Later versions (including Release Candidates).

 You will also need an Atlas cluster deployed.
 MongoDB offers a free forever cluster that you can use to try out [MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/).
 Once you have a cluster, you can create a vector search index via the JSON Editor.